bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ![Bryan's Preferred FoundryVTT Modules](https://raw.githubusercontent.com/bryancasler/Bryans-Preferred-Modules-For-FoundryVTT/master/assets/Bryan's%20Preferred%20Modules%20for%20Foundry%20VTT%20-%20Title%20-%20On%20White.png)

-**2020 Oct 24 - Updated for Foundry 0.7.5** - Note, when updating download the installer from FoundryVTT instead of just clicking update in Foundry.
+**2020 Oct 24 - Updated for Foundry 0.7.5** - Note, when updating from 0.6 to 0.7 download the installer from FoundryVTT instead of just clicking update in Foundry.
 This is because just [clicking update won't update the built in copy of Chrome and Electron](https://youtu.be/pVOmRAMKm4E?t=142), updating those can only be done by using the installer.

 --